 4. It’s Not THAT Cold Everywhere

 I thought I was crazy to visit Norway during one of its coldest months.
 Would I freeze and get frostbite?
-Norwegian’s have a famous saying, “There’s no such thing as bad weather, only bad clothes.”
+When people still ask me, “How cold is it in Norway in January?”
+My answer is, “Pretty freaking cold.”
+However, Norwegian’s have a famous saying, “There’s no such thing as bad weather, only bad clothes.”
 Be prepared and logical in your packing list and you’ll be okay.

 In Oslo and Bergen, especially, I found myself dressing in lighter layers than I expected.

 I ordered anything I thought may warm me up before I left for the trip as I prepared my bags!
-I purchased insulated leggings and made sure I had jeans baggy enough to wear over them.
+I purchased insulated leggings and made sure I had jeans baggy enough to wear layers under.
 I bought Gortex mittens.
 Hand warmers were purchased in bulk.
 Hats, scarves and long sleeve shirts were plentiful.
-(You may think that sounds like a crazy list but trust me – I used it all in Tromso, especially.)
+(You may think that sounds like a crazy list but trust me – I used it all in Tromso, especially, to beat the January Norwegian weather.)

 6. Cost are Generally Lower